 About the Trust

 Since 1975 the Trust has invested nearly $800 million into nonprofit organizations in the form of grants and enrichment programs.
 Jack Murdock’s desire to “nurture and enrich the educational, spiritual, cultural, and social lives of individuals, families, and communities" continues to be reflected in grants, enrichment programs, and all of the Trust’s activities to this day.Mr.
 Murdock was an avid learner, innovator, and entrepreneur.
 His informal education was continuous and lifelong.
 The special importance he placed on education has been the beacon leading Trust support of many colleges and universities in the five states of Alaska, Idaho, Montana, Oregon, and Washington.
 Organizations involved in advancing culture and the arts are welcomed each year, as are projects targeted to elevating human services, health, and health care in the region.
 These include community-based and faith-based organizations, particularly those that serve youth.
 From a founder who was thoroughly unpretentious, the Trust has taken his lead to welcome the best ideas from all across the region’s urban and rural areas.
 The Trust’s founder believed in science and technology as one of the most important sources of knowledge and inventiveness, knowledge that he believed to be strategic to resolving many issues.
 As a result, the Trust has long been at the forefront of private support for scientific research and innovation.
 In recent years, this has realized more than 60 scientific research grants annually.
 Mr. Murdock was vitally interested in community issues and encouraged the convening and collaboration of diverse leaders to focus on questions of importance.
 The Trust continues to bring many voices together to examine and explore ideas and trends in various fields and sectors.
-Several of our enrichment programs in leadership development, scientific education, and organizational capacity building have come from such gatherings.

 The Trust makes grants for building the capacity of nonprofit groups in these primary ways for the following three types of projects: